ankitsinghaniyaz/cualdron-of-life/content/blog/the-zen-of-a-happy-life.md

 > When things are bad, practice patience.
 > When things are average, show staisfaction.

-There are situtations they can be either good, bad or average.
+Situtations can be either good, bad or average.
 I know this might look like I am judging how things are.
 I also know great people talk about equanimity in all situations.
 I'm not there yet, though I want to be.

 I tend to get sad at times just like every other human being.
 I know it is a part of the life.
 Just like the darkness gives meaning to the light, the sorrow gives meaning to the happiness.
 I think, the most important things to learn in life is to learn handling rejections.